artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :alt: An image of the edit theme button in the button block

-3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Browse" button under the exisiting logo.
+3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Browse" button under the existing logo.

 .. image:: images/upload-new-logo.*
    :align: center